How We Actually Use AI on Real Customer Work

 Before the specifics, the guardrails.

-- AI is not queried against production.
-Our standard pattern is to take an up-to-date backup of the customer database and restore it to a local environment.
+- AI is not pointed at production.
+Our standard pattern is to take an up-to-date backup of the customer’s database and restore it to a sandbox on our local machine.
 AI works against that restored copy.
-Typically the backup is from within the last 24 hours, which is current enough for any forensic or historical investigation.
+The backup is usually from the last 24 hours, current enough for any forensic or historical investigation.
 Humans apply the resulting fixes to production after the session concludes.

 - AI does not write code that ships unreviewed.
-Every commit goes through the same review pipeline as human-authored code.
-Tests, type checks, and the usual CI hurdles apply.
+Every change goes through the same review pipeline as anything written by a human.
+Tests, type checks, and the usual hurdles apply.
 AI does not get a fast lane.

 - AI does not replace business decisions.
 When the investigation reveals a choice (cancel and rebook, or amend?
 Include credit-balance customers in statements, or not?), the engineer talks to the customer.
 AI can lay out the trade-offs.
 It does not pick one.